 Pebble Beach Resorts hosts the U.S. Open for the third time.
 Under brutal winds, Tom Kite shoots an incredible par round and wins his first major with a 3-under 285.

 Pebble Beach Company constructs the new 5th hole of Pebble Beach Golf Links, as designed by Jack Nicklaus.
 It opens for use in November, during the Callaway Golf Pebble Beach Invitational.

 Casa Palmero opens in July.
-A group of American investors, headed by Peter Ueberroth, purchase Pebble Beach Company from The Lone Cypress Company, just in time to host the 99th U.S. Amateur Championship.
+A group of American investors, headed by Peter Ueberroth and Dick Ferris, purchase Pebble Beach Company from The Lone Cypress Company, just in time to host the 99th U.S. Amateur Championship.